Why I'm enjoying Toradora

 I still feel like I can’t completely give myself to Toradora, but, in an emotional sense, I think I understand the characters.
 At times, they are funny and superficial, at others, serious and deep.
 I want them to be happy, to feel better about themselves.
 Their whole situation may be a little contrived, but that’s alright.
 I suppose every story is contrived anyway, all that should matter is empathy, and I get that from Toradora.

-19 replies on “Why I'm enjoying Toradora”
+19 responses to “Why I'm enjoying Toradora”

 I started watching Toradora! without any expactations and was pleasantly surprised.
 It wouldn’t have been much of a shock if this anime had turned out to be another cliched harem show Love Hina or Shuffle style with all the girls clinging to the main protagonist like there’s no tomorrow.
 Luckily, Toradora! is something else and something more.
 As I see it, there are two major differences between Toradora and typical harem anime.
 First of all, the characters feel real.
 Just like everyone else, they act, afraid of showing their true selves.
 They drop the fake facade for a brief moment from time to time, but they keep coming back to it even though it is sometimes more troublesome than helpful.
 Because they are just as flawed as any other human being, it’s easy to feel for them and wish for the best.